oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 From the Oracle Cloud console for the database, download the wallet zip file using the **DB Connection** button.
 The zip contains the wallet and network configuration files.
-Note: keep wallet files in a secure location and share them only with authorized users.
+When downloading the zip, the cloud console will ask you to create a wallet password.
+This password is used by python-oracledb in Thin mode, but not in Thick mode.

-Unzip the wallet zip file.
+Note: keep wallet files in a secure location and only share them and the password with authorized users.

 **In python-oracledb Thin mode**